Red River Métis/Anishinaabe grandfather from Sagkeeng First Nation, MB

 Cape Collinson Road Chai Wan Hong Kong China | Sai Wan War Cemetery | VIII.
 A. 12. | NA |

-Thank you to the HKVCA for giving me the opportunity to tell my great uncle’s story.
-His name was Robert Blanchard and he was 27 years old when he was killed in action on December 23, 1941 during the Battle of Hong Kong.
-His mother was Métis (Red River) and Anishinaabe (Sagkeeng First Nation).
+Robert Blanchard was 27 years old when he was killed in action on December 23, 1941 during the Battle of Hong Kong.
+His mother was Red River Métis, as well as Anishinaabe from Sagkeeng First Nation.

 End of Report.